dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 </p>

 > [!IMPORTANT]
 > **Roadmap notice:** `BarcodeScanner` is officially maintained and fully supported throughout **v11** with no planned breaking changes.
-Starting from **v12**, it will no longer be bundled as part of the DBR-JS product — it will be distributed as a separate package.
-If you are starting a new project, we recommend building on the Foundational API to ensure forward compatibility.
+Starting from **v12**, it will no longer be bundled as part of the DBR-JS product but will continue to be maintained as an official wrapper, which is distributed as a separate package.
+If you are starting a new project, we recommend building on the Foundational API to ensure best customiztion and forward compatibility.

 ## Next Step